...

 California law (Family Code §215) generally requires a parent to provide 45 days’ advance written notice before relocating with a minor child.
 This gives the other parent an opportunity to file an objection or seek a court order.
 Failure to provide notice can negatively affect the relocating parent’s credibility with the court.

-Q5: Can I stop my ex from moving away with my child in Los Angeles?
+Q5: Can I stop my ex from moving away with my child?

 Yes.
-If you object to the proposed relocation, you can file a Request for Order with the Los Angeles County Superior Court opposing the move and seeking to maintain or modify the existing custody arrangement.
-If the move is imminent, your attorney can file an emergency motion to temporarily prevent the relocation until a full hearing is held.
+If you object to the proposed relocation, you can file a Request for Order with the Superior Court opposing the move and seeking to maintain or modify the existing custody arrangement.
+If the move is imminent, the attorneys at Moradi Neufer LLP can file an emergency motion to temporarily prevent the relocation until a full hearing is held.

 Q6: What happens if a parent moves away with the child without court permission?